 Some business owners prefer to manually submit their credit card batches at the end of each day.
 This works fine—until life gets in the way.
 A sick day, emergency, or simple forgetfulness can cause a batch delay that slows your entire cash flow.

 Automatic batching, on the other hand, takes that risk off your plate.
 With this method, your system automatically closes out the day’s transactions at a pre-set time—whether you’re there or not.
-Most modern POS systems, like Clover, make it easy to schedule batches daily or even multiple times a day, depending on your volume.
+Most modern POS systems, like Clover all-in-one POS, make it easy to schedule batches daily or even multiple times a day, depending on your volume.
+Automatic batching is especially useful for recurring payments such as payroll or subscriptions, and it allows businesses to efficiently manage direct debits by collecting and processing multiple transactions together at scheduled intervals.

 Here’s how to choose: